bseymour/bseymour.github.io/_posts/2016-11-08-Jekyll-Responsive-Images-without-plugins.md

 sidebar:
     nav: "blog_sidenav"
 ---
-While there are many improvements that I'm looking forward to making to my Jekyll/gh-pages workflow my biggest concern is the way that I'm handling images.
+While there are many improvements that I'm looking forward to making to my Jekyll/gh-pages workflow my current biggest concern is the way that I'm handling images.
 Currently images are uploaded to Github straight from the iPad/iPhones camera roll as-is, and then served directly into the page, meaning that in many cases we are serving up images that are considerably larger than needed, and not being particularly considerate to our site visitors.

 ![Webpagetest initial results](/images/posts/NaBloPoMo8-webpagetest1.jpg)

 As I'm hosting on gh-pages, I'm unable to utilise any of the Responsive Images plugins available for Jekyll, and as such I'll be taking a semi-automatic 'batch-statics' approach, which has 2 main aspects:

 1) Generating image size variants of the image (on my iOS devices)

 2) Generating image embed code using srcset to implement responsive images ([where supported](http://caniuse.com/srcset/embed) )

 # 1: Generating image size variants
 Back to  Workflow App, where I've setup a workflow which enables me to select one or more images, asks for a new base filename for the image, and then generates multiple resized variants of that image, appending a size relevant name to the base name.

-for example, here I selected an image, and now have a 'run workflow option available:
+For example, here I selected an image, and now have a 'run workflow option available:

 ![select image - 'run workflow' ](/images/posts/NaBloPoMo8-select-image.jpg)